clux/facemaulers/deities/dahaka.md

 ### Benefits
 - while alive; true Divine Soul/Patron
 - can cast any spell provided he has scroll; spell DC buffed to 20 somehow?
-- can do a once per week full rest refresh (chronomancy refresh)
+- can do a once per week full rest refresh (chronomancy refresh 30min ritual)

 ### Tasks
 Needs to end the use and knowledge of [[chronomancy]].
 I.e.: